-Grayscale Investments, LLC is the sponsor (the "Sponsor") of the Trust, Delaware Trust Company is the trustee (the "Trustee") of the Trust, The Bank of New York Mellon is the transfer agent (in such capacity, the "Transfer Agent") and the administrator (in such capacity, the "Administrator") of the Trust, Coinbase, Inc. is the prime broker (the "Prime Broker") of the Trust and Coinbase Custody Trust Company, LLC is the custodian (the "Custodian") of the Trust.
+Grayscale Investments, LLC is the sponsor (the "Sponsor") of the Trust, CSC Delaware Trust Company is the trustee (the "Trustee") of the Trust, The Bank of New York Mellon is the transfer agent (in such capacity, the "Transfer Agent") and the administrator (in such capacity, the "Administrator") of the Trust, Coinbase, Inc. is the prime broker (the "Prime Broker") of the Trust and Coinbase Custody Trust Company, LLC is the custodian (the "Custodian") of the Trust.

 The Trust issues Shares only in one or more blocks of 10,000 Shares (a block of 10,000 Shares is called a "Basket") to certain authorized participants ("Authorized Participants") from time to time.
-Baskets are offered in exchange for Bitcoins.
+Baskets are offered in exchange for Ether.
 Through its redemption program, the Trust redeems Shares from Authorized Participants on an ongoing basis.

-The U.S. dollar value of a Basket of Shares at 4:00 p.m., New York time, on the trade date of a creation or redemption order is equal to the Basket Amount, which is the number of Bitcoins required to create or redeem a Basket of Shares, multiplied by the "Index Price," which is the U.S. dollar value of a Bitcoin derived from the Digital Asset Trading Platforms that are reflected in the CoinDesk Bitcoin Price Index (XBX) (the "Index") at 4:00 p.m., New York time, on each business day.
+The U.S. dollar value of a Basket of Shares at 4:00 p.m., New York time, on the trade date of a creation or redemption order is equal to the Basket Amount, which is the number of Ether required to create or redeem a Basket of Shares, multiplied by the "Index Price," which is the U.S. dollar value of an Ether derived from the Digital Asset Trading Platforms that are reflected in the CoinDesk Ether Price Index (ETX) (the "Index") at 4:00 p.m., New York time, on each business day.
 The Index Price is calculated using non-GAAP methodology and is not used in the Trust's financial statements.
 See "Part I-Item 1.
-Business-Overview of the Bitcoin Industry and Market-Bitcoin Value-The Index and the Index Price" in the Trust's Annual Report, which is incorporated by reference into this prospectus.
+Business-Overview of the ETH Industry and Market-ETH Value-The Index and the Index Price" in the Trust's Annual Report, which is incorporated by reference into this prospectus.

-The Basket Amount on any trade date is determined by dividing (x) the number of Bitcoins owned by the Trust at 4:00 p.m., New York time, on such trade date, after deducting the number of Bitcoins representing the U.S. dollar value of accrued but unpaid fees and expenses of the Trust (converted using the Index Price at such time, and carried to the eighth decimal place), by (y) the number of Shares outstanding at such time (with the quotient so obtained calculated to one one-hundred-millionth of one Bitcoin (i.e., carried to the eighth decimal place)), and multiplying such quotient by 10,000.
+The Basket Amount on any trade date is determined by dividing (x) the number of Ether owned by the Trust at 4:00 p.m., New York time, on such trade date, after deducting the number of Ether representing the U.S. dollar value of accrued but unpaid fees and expenses of the Trust (converted using the Index Price at such time, and carried to the eighth decimal place), by (y) the number of Shares outstanding at such time (with the quotient so obtained calculated to one one-hundred-millionth of one Ether (i.e., carried to the eighth decimal place)), and multiplying such quotient by 10,000.

-The Trust creates Baskets of Shares only upon receipt of Bitcoins and redeems Shares only by distributing Bitcoins.
+The Trust creates Baskets of Shares only upon receipt of Ether and redeems Shares only by distributing Ether or proceeds from the disposition of Ether.
 At this time, Authorized Participants may only submit orders to create or redeem Shares through transactions that are referred to as "Cash Orders" in this prospectus.
-Cash Orders are made through the participation of a Liquidity Provider (as defined herein) and facilitated by the Transfer Agent, as described in "Creation and Redemption of Shares."
-Authorized Participants must pay a Variable Fee (as defined herein) in connection with Cash Orders.
+Cash Orders are made through the participation of a Liquidity Provider (as defined herein) and facilitated by the Transfer Agent, as described in "Description of Creation and Redemption of Shares."
+Authorized Participants must pay a Variable Fee (as defined herein) in connection with certain Cash Orders.